 Office: CHEC 345

-In addition, students can report prohibited conduct to an instructor, counselor, administrator, campus security authority (CSA), or other college district employee of file the appropriate online complaint form.
+In addition, students can report prohibited conduct to an instructor, counselor, administrator, campus security authority (CSA), other college district employee, or file the appropriate online complaint form.

 Remember: If you see something, say something!